 What is distillation?

-Distillation is the process of separating alcohol from the fermented mash by heating it to create vapor and then cooling it to collect the liquid.
+The distillation process is the separating of alcohol from the fermented mash by heating it to create vapor and then cooling it to collect the liquid.
 This method increases the alcohol concentration and refines the flavor.
 There are two main types of stills used: pot stills and column stills.

 Pot stills are traditional and often used for small batches, while column stills are more efficient for continuous production.
 The distillation process typically involves two stages: wash distillation and spirit distillation.
 Proper distillation is essential for producing a high-quality whiskey with the desired alcohol content and flavor profile.